 Fintech company Amicus.io has secured $8.7m in series B funding via mission-driven investors in philanthropic and banking sectors.
-Based in North Carolina, Amicus.io provides a philanthropic platform for donor-advised funds (DAF’s).
-They've recently launched their own DAF 2.0. which allows institutions to offer a “self-directed approach to philanthropic giving”.
+Based in North Carolina, Amicus.io provides a philanthropic platform for donor-advised funds (DAFs).
+They've recently launched their own DAF 2.0. which allows institutions to offer a “self-directed approach to philanthropic giving.”
 This will provide an integrated way for donations to be made to US non-profits and philanthropic companies, with plans to expand this venture into sharing the impact of donations received.

 Have you ever thought about the types of causes you see on crowdfunding platforms such as GlobalGiving, and wondered how they are vetted before going live?
-It’s this sort of thinking that leads us into the discussion with the CEO of GlobalGiving (Alix Guerrier) and Director of Evidence and Learning at GlobalGiving (Alison Carlman) and the paradox of platform neutrality.
+It’s this sort of thinking that leads us into the discussion with the CEO of GlobalGiving (Alix Guerrier) and the Director of Evidence and Learning at GlobalGiving (Alison Carlman) and the paradox of platform neutrality.
 How can you remain neutral when running a platform like this?
 It's difficult because whenever you approve a particular cause to go live, are you effectively saying that, to some degree, you're supporting the cause?
 With a new strategy known as Ethos to address this, it’s well worth a listen, or you can find the transcript underneath.

 Finishing with something a bit different.
 Many of us donate to good causes on a regular basis, but here we’ve found a group of altruists, some of whom donate up to 75% of their income to various charities.
 Whilst this is probably fairly rare (and will depend massively on each person's financial situation), there are probably many that would be interested in donating smaller amounts but would want assurance that their donations were being spent effectively.
-That’s where organisations like Give What We Can, can help: they’ve done the research for us and have a really useful page which outlines the “best charities to donate to in 2020”.
+That’s where organizations like Give What We Can, can help: they’ve done the research for us and have a really useful page that outlines the “best charities to donate to in 2020”.

 Sam produces our regular #TRVSTLOVES where she seeks out inspiration, news, and ideas from across the globe that both highlight and celebrate how actions can make for social and environmental change.